Hi, what do you want to do?

 Native Americans

 Students participate in a skit.
-In this Native American history instructional activity, students read a book about Native Americans and answer comprehension questions.
-Students then read a story about the Wampanoag people and work in...
+In this Native American history lesson, students read a book about Native Americans and answer comprehension questions.
+Students then read a story about the Wampanoag people and work in groups to act out a...

 Curated OER